What does ‘donating for medical research and treatments’ mean?

 Will I still be able to donate to a patient?

 Of course!
 You will not be taken off the register and will still be available to be selected as a match for a transplant patient.
-If you are chosen as a preferred donor for a transplant patient, we can cancel your donation for medical research at any time as the donation to a transplant patient takes priority.
+If you are chosen as a preferred donor for a transplant patient, we will cancel your donation for medical research, no matter how far along we are in the process.
+Donation to a transplant patient always takes priority, because you would be a specific match to that patient, and timing is crucial for those in need of a stem cell transplant.

 You can also donate more than once, so taking part in a medical research project will not stop you from being chosen as a matching transplant donor in the future.
 People who donate via PBSC or bone marrow can do so for a maximum of two transplant patients or four times in total.
 Donating for medical research will count as one transplant patient.